lmorchard/blog.decafbad.com/_posts/2006-01-25-podcasts-i-like-lately.markdown

   "*What If John Hughes Wrote Comic Books?
 'Brave Men Run' is the story of Nate Charters.
 Born different, unsure of his origins, he's an outcast at Abbeque Valley High School, a self-proclaimed "boy freak" with few friends and low self-esteem.*"

-  This really is like X-Men crossed with Pretty in Pinkâ€”and it works for me.
+  This really is like X-Men crossed with Pretty in Pink—and it works for me.
 I got the e-book, but I just can't bring myself to read it and spoil the rest of the reading.

 * [The Radio Adventures of Doctor Floyd][drf] by Grant Baciocco & Doug Price.

   "*If Jay Ward, creator of Rocky & Bullwinkle, had created Mystery Science Theater 3000 mixed in a little Time Bandits and gave it an educational spin, the result would have been...*"

   Short, tight, fast paced, and incredible punny radio adventures of time travelling absentminded scientists.
 They're back from an end-of-year hiatus and going super strong.
-In particular, check out the fight scene (*to the end!*) in the middle of [Episode #402][e402]â€”and wear headphones.
+In particular, check out the fight scene (*to the end!*) in the middle of [Episode #402][e402]—and wear headphones.

   "*Combo attack!
 Body blow!
 Body blow!
 Boot to the head!
 Trip!*"